-All prospective individuals interested in an academic scholarship must complete an Admissions Application by February 1 prior to the academic year you are interested in receiving funds.
-For interested current students, no application is required.
-We encourage students to contact departments across campus also for additional scholarship options, to use scholarship search engines, and check with organizations within their school, community, and/or state.
+We encourage students to contact Admissions Office and departments across campus also for additional scholarship options, to use scholarship search engines, and check with organizations within their school, community, and/or state.

 Does receiving a scholarship affect my financial aid eligiblity?

 Scholarships are considered to be a need-based aid.
 Therefore reducing loan eligiblity.
 It is federal regulations that a student receiving any form of federal aid (PELL, SEOG, CWSP, and loans) award total including scholarships can not exceed total cost of attendance (COA).
 COA – Total Award = 0.
 However, there is an exception to the rule: if the student is only receiving PELL Grant funds, since it is an entitlement to the student, and scholarship funds, then and only then can total award exceed COA.

 When will I receive an award letter?

 Once Lincoln receives your FAFSA and all required documentation you should receive an award letter within 3 – 4 weeks.
 You are more than welcome to check Web Advisor for an on-line version.

 How do I check on the status of my financial aid?

 You may the status of your financial aid by checking Web Advisor.
 To check if all documents are received, please view the correspondence menu.
 To check on your award letter, please select the award letter menu and specify for what academic year you are seeking.
 To check what financial aid has been transmitted to your account, please check account by term.
 Those are options you have using Web Advisor for internal information regarding your financial aid.

 When will I receive my loan funds?